Silwood Park: History

 In 1947, Silwood Park was purchased by Imperial College for entomological research and field studies.
 Initially, pioneering developments in insect pest management took place, but more recently the emphasis has been on ecology and evolutionary biology.
 Staff and research students of the Zoology Department were the first college personnel at Silwood when the Field Station moved from Slough, but the department of Civil Engineering has used it since 1947 for courses in surveying.
 Botany and Meteorology started work there about thirty years ago and the nuclear reactor was opened in 1965.
 Over a thousand postgraduate students have been trained at Silwood since its establishment, about half of them taking PhDs.
 They have come from more than sixty countries, and Silwood-trained graduates have gone to almost every corner of the globe.
 There are over 200 graduate staff and students working there at any one time.
 Undergraduates from South Kensington attend for field courses and some final-year projects.
 In 1981, the departments of Zoology and Botany were merged to form the Department of Biology.

 A low power nuclear research reactor (100 kW thermal), named CONSORT II, was licensed at the site on 20 December 1962, completed February 1963, and achieved first criticality in 1965.
-After a decline in research conducted there, the reactor was shutdown in 2012 and defueled by 2014.
+After a decline in research conducted there, the reactor was shut down in 2012 and defueled by 2014.
 The reactor was decommissioned in 2021, followed by the demolition of the reactor building.

 In 1984, the CAB International Institute of Biological Control (IIBC) moved its headquarters to Silwood Park.
-From 1989-2008, the Institute occupied its own new building at Silwood Park, which also housed the Michael Way Library, specialising in ecology, entomology and crop protection.
+From 1989 to 2008, the Institute occupied its own new building at Silwood Park, which also housed the Michael Way Library, specialising in ecology, entomology and crop protection.
 From January 1998, IIBC and its sister Institutes of Entomology, Mycology and Parasitology were integrated on two sites as CABI Bioscience.
 The Silwood site was the centre for the LUBILOSA Programme, where an inter-disciplinary team could be set up, combining IIBCs biological control skills with (bio)pesticide application (IPARC) and host-pathogen ecology (CPB).
 CABI continued to focus on biological pest, disease and weed management in Silwood Park until consolidation at Egham (to become the UK Centre) in 2008.
 The celebrated Entomology Masters in Science (Msc) course was suspended in 2012, causing faculty to move their work to Harper Adams University.